 Winter weather - travel disruption

 Employees are not automatically entitled to pay if they’re unable to get to work because of bad weather.
-Guidance is available from the Advisory, Conciliation and Arbitration Service (Acas) about winter weather - travel disruption.
+Guidance is available from Acas (Advisory, Conciliation and Arbitration Service) about winter weather - travel disruption.